playboikairoo/IntegerMultiplication-Karatsuba-ByteArray/README.md

 	returns byte array with the result adds two byte arrays with regards to the carry as every index can hold only one digit.
 #### ResizeArray(byte[] array, int newSize)
 	returns byte array with the result
 	resizes array to wished new size.
 #### NaiveMult(int N , byte[] X , byte[] Y)
 	returns byte array with the result
-		performs naive multiplication when the recursive one is not needed as N is too small.
+	performs brute force naive multiplication when the recursive one is not needed as N is too small.
 # Test cases
 ![Screenshot 2023-07-03 201632](https://github.com/playboikairoo/IntegerMultiplication-Karatsuba-ByteArray/assets/103595234/90bd6895-2033-47e5-8cda-cc42767e6eba)
 ![Screenshot 2023-07-03 201751](https://github.com/playboikairoo/IntegerMultiplication-Karatsuba-ByteArray/assets/103595234/7d92c9a2-eba6-46bf-96c8-dd850e856818)